 Over 450 bird species of birds have been recorded at Lake Nakuru, including flamingo, pelican, African fish eagle, goliath heron, hammerkop, and Verreaux Eagle.

-Defassa waterbucks, white rhinos, grey-crowned cranes, and warthogs forage among plains zebras, Thomson’s and Grant’s gazelles, bohor reedbucks and buffaloes – oxpeckers picking parasites off their backs; and olive baboons fan out from cover while raptors such as bateleurs and vultures cruise overhead.
+Defassa waterbucks, grey-crowned cranes, and warthogs forage among plains zebras, Thomson’s and Grant’s gazelles, Bohor reedbucks and buffaloes – oxpeckers picking parasites off their backs; and olive baboons fan out from cover while raptors such as bateleurs and vultures cruise overhead.